KUL-RSDA/AquaCrop/README.md

 * GNU Make (>= v3.82)
 * a GNU or Intel Fortran compiler (GNU Fortran >= v6.4.0 and ifort >= v18.0.1).
   MinGW can be used to (cross)compile for Windows.
+In that case `make` needs to be called with an additional `CPPFLAGS=-D_WINDOWS` option.
 * (optional) a Free Pascal compiler (>= v3.2.0).

 ```bash